California’s DUI laws can be complex and confusing. In this section, our attorneys break down the rules and explain the process.

 You can cancel your insurance if you stop driving for whatever reason.

-If you do, you have to submit an Affidavit of Non-Use (ANU) (REG 5090) form to the DMV.
+If you do, you must submit an Affidavit of Non-Use (ANU) (REG 5090) form to the DMV.

 You may obtain this form either: